Hemiplegic Migraine Headaches

 Genetic testing is available for hemiplegic migraine.
 If you have a family member with similar symptoms, or if you test positive for one of the genetic defects linked to hemiplegic migraine, you maybe diagnosed with "familial" hemiplegic migraine.
 That means it runs in your family, and you most likely could pass it on to your children.
 If you don't test positive, your condition is called sporadic hemiplegic migraine.

 How Are Hemiplegic Migraine Headaches Treated?

 There is disagreement over how to treat hemiplegic migraines.
 There is also disagreement about the safety and effectiveness of standard migraine medications.
-Generally, the class of migraine drugs called triptans is avoided.
+Many doctors are feeling more comfortable using triptans in the treatment of hemiplegic migraines.
 But your doctor may prescribe other medications to treat severe attacks and prevent future episodes.
 Treatment may include:

 - Preventive medications.
 Your doctor may prescribe an anticonvulsant medication or calcium channel blocker to help reduce the number and severity of future attacks.

 - Acute medications.
 As noted above, many physicians now use triptans in the treatment of an acute attack.